How to Make a Continuous Event on Calender on Mac

 So what does this code do?
 The first line is self-explanatory, I think.
 In the second one you have to choose the calendar name to which the event should be added.
 The third line is where the magic happens.
 The begin is easy to understand.
 The event has three properties in this example:

-1. The first, `summary`, is where you specify the name of the event.
+, is where you specify the name of the event. - Then comes the

 Important note: You'll probably have to give Script Editor permission to access your calendars, in System Preferences.